ArindamBhatta/ArindamBhatta/README.md

-<h1 align="center">👋 Hi there</h1>
+<h1 align="left">Hi 👋, I'm Arindam Bhattacharyya</h1>

-<p align="center">I am Arindam Bhattacharyya, a passionate software developer and tech enthusiast.
-I currently work as an intern at Bengal Software Pvt Limited.</p>
+<p> A passionate software developer and tech enthusiast with experience in Flutter, Flutter Bloc Library, Firebase, and Flutter Testing Library (Mocktail).
+Skilled in React with Ant Design and Tailwind CSS, as well as state management using Redux.</p>

 ---